JacobMrox/Resident-Evil-3-Biohazard-3-Classic-Rebirth-HD-Mod-Loader/README.md

 # Changelog

-* 0.1 - first release, was broken as it relied heavily on changing current working directory (CWD) to mod_hd folder
+* 0.1 - First test release, was broken as it relied heavily on changing current working directory (CWD) to mod_hd folder
-* 0.2 - rerouted fopen used by bio3hd.asi to mod_hd/hires and mod_hd/dump respectively, whilst keeping zmovie rerouted to hd_mod/zmovie be rerouting winapi (CreateFileA) calls
+* 0.2 - Rerouted fopen used by bio3hd.asi to mod_hd/hires and mod_hd/dump respectively, whilst keeping zmovie rerouted to hd_mod/zmovie be rerouting winapi (CreateFileA) calls
+* 0.3 - Added update functionality

 # Credits